-Part 105 prescribes rules relating to parachute operations, equipment and maintenance, excluding emergency parachute descents and parachute descents that are not executed from an aircraft.
+Part 105 prescribes rules relating to parachute equipment and maintenance, excluding emergency parachute descents and parachute descents that are not executed from an aircraft

 This document is the current consolidated version of Part 105 produced by the Civil Aviation Authority, and serves as a reference only.
-It is compiled from the official ordinary rules that have been signed into law by the Minister of Transport.
-Copies of the official rule and amendments as signed by the Minister of Transport may be obtained from the Civil Aviation Authority or may be downloaded from the official web site at: www.caa.govt.nz
+It is compiled from the rules that have been signed into law by the Minister of Transport.
+Copies of the rules as signed by the Minister of Transport may be obtained from the Civil Aviation Authority or may be downloaded from the official web site at: www.caa.govt.nz